RaphaelIT7/gmod-holylib/README.md

 > NOTE: This requires the `ghostinj.dll` to be installed!

 ## precachefix
 This module removes the host error when the model or generic precache stringtable overflows.
 Instead it will throw a warning.

-If these stringtables overflow, expect the models that failed to precache to be errors.
+If these stringtables overflow, expect the models that failed to precache to be an error.

 ### Hooks
 This module calls these hooks from (`hook.Run`)